top of page

 She received her master degree in Chemical Sciences (curriculum Organic and Bioorganic Chemistry), in July 2021 with a score of 110/ 110 cum laude, working on the synthesis and application of new nanosensors for the supramolecular detection of explosives (always under the supervision of Prof. Trusso).

-She is currently a PhD student in Chemical Sciences, at LabSOrs, she is working on multi-array sensors to detect biomarkers of stress released in extreme environments in collaboration with Kayser Italia, a small medium enterprise independent specialized in aerospace systems.
+She received her Ph.D. in Chemical Sciences on 27/02/2025, at LabSOrs, worked on and developed a sensor array to detect biomarkers of stress released in extreme environments in collaboration with Kayser Italia, an independent small medium-sized company specialising in aerospace systems.

 Web Page:https: //www.linkedin.com/in/rossella-santonocito-5525ab20b/